 Royal Presents at Osborne

 Many of the royal family's birthdays were spent at their holiday home, Osborne, where the exchanging of gifts on the 'Present Table' became an annual event.
 Here we unwrap seven of the presents given at Osborne over the years and reveal the stories behind the royal gifts.
-You can also see these presents on display at Osborne by following our new birthday trail from 24 May.

 Images - Royal Collection Trust / © Her Majesty Queen Elizabeth II 2019